-Through this website you will be given the information you need to understand what it means to be a Marketplace Saint, build a true Ekkleesia community, and how you can get involved in this effort from a business, individual, group, or ministry standpoint.
+Through this website you will be given the information you need to understand what it means to be a Marketplace Saint, build a marketplace Ecclesia community, and how you can get involved in this effort from a business, individual, group, or ministry standpoint.

 - Jesus is the only way, truth, and life.
-The only way true community is possible is through belief in Him and networking through the Holy Spirit.
+Community is only possible through belief in Him and the networking of kingdom saints through the Holy Spirit as He directs.

-- The church was created for community and where spiritual gifts are to be discovered, developed, and deployed (1 Cor.
+- Kingdom saints were created for community.
+It is where spiritual gifts are to be discovered, developed, and deployed (1 Cor.
 12).
 It is the ultimate expression of God’s love, and the way Jesus said we would be known as His disciples (John 13:34-35).

 - Community means spending as much time together as possible.
-Viable community must therefore include the marketplace, for that is where the vast majority of people spend the vast majority of their time.
+Viable community must therefore include the marketplace, for that is where most people spend most of their time.

-- Christian community is to engage culture, and shine like a city on a hill.
-We are not to seclude ourselves in fear from society, but to lovingly and confidently continue to transform it with our words and our example.
+- Christian community is to engage culture, and shine like a city on a hill, not seclude ourselves in fear.
+We are to lovingly transform society through our example and words.

-- There are no denominations in the kingdom.
-Establishing community means realizing God’s house is big enough for doctrinal differences that do not deny the foundational principles of the faith.
-While we understand total unity of spirit and oneness of mind is the goal, we also acknowledge we are still hampered in our fleshly condition.
-Therefore, until we reach the goal grace and love must prevail over “straining on the gnats” of doctrine.
+- Community means realizing God’s house is big enough for doctrinal differences that do not deny the foundational principles of the faith.
+There are no denominations in the kingdom.
+Grace and love must prevail over “straining on the gnats” of doctrine.